middlebury/college-handbook/content/iii-policies-for-the-language-schools/b-academic-policies/b-6-master-of-arts.md

 (see [_Registration_](/pages/iii-policies-for-the-language-schools/b-academic-policies/b-4-registration))

 All credit awarded by the Language Schools is defined in terms of units.
 One unit equals three semester hours of credit.
-Students enrolled in the six-week graduate programs of the Arabic, Chinese, French, German, Hebrew, Italian, Russian, and Spanish Schools normally earn three units of credit.
+Students enrolled in the six-week graduate programs of the Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Russian, and Spanish Schools normally earn three units of credit.
 Graduate students are not permitted to repeat a course for which they have received a passing grade and earned credit.

 The Language Schools advise against taking more than the three-course load.
 Permission to take a fourth course must be obtained from the director or associate director of the School, and is granted only in rare exceptions, and only to graduate students who have studied previously at the School.
 Students are billed for extra courses after the beginning of the session (see Extra Course Fees).
 Payment in full is due upon receipt of the bill.